 Many individuals who suffer from addiction face consequences in other areas of their life where they have unhealthy or inconsistent life skills.
 An important part of recovery is learning new life skills for adults in recovery so they can transition better back into life and create a new healthy normal without having to rely on substances.
-Returning to life after treatment can be difficult and it is important to be aware of the challenges ahead and work to develop the skills to overcome them.
+Returning to life after treatment can be difficult.
+It is important to be aware of the challenges ahead and work to develop the skills to overcome them.

 Life Skills for Adults in Recovery

 A common reason individuals relapse after treatment relates to the emotional concerns they face as they return to “normal life”.
 This can be greatly impacted by poor attention to self-care.
 During treatment, individuals learn to value self-care practices.
 Some of those practices include enforcing boundaries, and having a plan that caters to each aspect of their health and well-being.